j-sulliman/j-sulliman.github.io/docs/infrastructure-as-code/ansible-dcnm.md

 # Introduction

-Custom scripting and automation works well in the project space where there's usually one or two delivery engineers  implementing the solution.
-Some food for thought around the supportability of the automation approach and tool sets you use.
+Custom scripting and automation works well in project delivery where there's usually one or two delivery engineers implementing the solution.

+But some food for thought around the supportability of the automation approach and tool sets you use.

 * Does the problem you are solving through automation need supported and maintained by a wider team on an ongoing basis?
 Or one or two delivery engineers?
 * How many enterprises and managed service providers have truly adopted a DevOps approach delivery and operations?